-- They don’t request that you bring the dog back to them if you are unable to fulfill your obligation as the dog’s parent.
+- They don’t request that you bring the dog back to them if you cannot fulfill your obligation as the dog’s parent.

 This video shows what puppy mill conditions can look like.

-Puppy mills sell the majority of their dogs through pet stores or through placing ads on the internet or in the newspaper.
+Puppy mills sell most of their dogs through pet stores or by placing ads on the internet or in the newspaper.
 Most reputable breeders don’t need to advertise on the internet to find homes for their dogs.